 Medication to treat the symptoms of asthma usually comes in the form of inhalers which in most cases are colour coded.
 Instructions will be given on the medication as to which colour coding is relevant to inhaler use in different circumstances.
-Most pupils with asthma will take charge of and use their inhaler from an early age and it is good practice to allow pupils to carry their inhalers with them at all times, particularly during PE lessons.
-If a pupil is too young or immature to take responsibility for the inhaler, staff should ensure that the inhaler is kept in a safe but readily accessible place and is clearly marked with the pupil's name.
+Most students with asthma will take charge of and use their inhaler from an early age and it is good practice to allow students to carry their inhalers with them at all times, particularly during PE lessons.
+If a student is too young or immature to take responsibility for the inhaler, staff should ensure that the inhaler is kept in a safe but readily accessible place and is clearly marked with the student's name.

-Pupils with asthma must have immediate access to their inhalers when they need them.
+Students with asthma must have immediate access to their inhalers when they need them.

-Spare inhalers must be clearly labelled with the pupil's name and stored in a locked cabinet in accordance with the School's health and safety policy.
-All asthmatic pupils will require a 'Health Care Plan' which parents or guardians should complete prior to starting at Cambian Whinfell School.
-The Health Care Plan should give the basic details and indicate whether in some circumstances the pupil should be allowed to carry medication on his/her person around the School.
-This will be kept with the pupil's file.
+It would be helpful for parents to provide the School with a spare inhaler for use in case the original inhaler is left at home or runs out.
+Spare inhalers must be clearly labelled with the student's name and stored in a locked cabinet in accordance with the School's health and safety policy.
+It is the parents' responsibility to ensure that any medication retained at the school is within its expiry date.
+All asthmatic students will require a 'Health Care Plan' which parents or guardians should complete prior to starting at Cambian Wing School.
+The Health Care Plan should give the basic details and indicate whether in some circumstances the student should be allowed to carry medication on his/her person around the School.
+This will be kept with the student's file.
 Note that it is difficult to "overdose" on the use of an inhaler.
-If a pupil tries out another pupil's inhaler there are unlikely to be serious side effects, although clearly pupils should never take medication which has not been prescribed for their own personal use.
-Following discussion with the pupil and his/her parents individual decisions should be made as to whether to provide basic information on the pupil's condition to his/her peer group so that they are made aware of their classmate's needs.
+If a student tries out another student's inhaler there are unlikely to be serious side effects, although clearly students should never take medication which has not been prescribed for their own personal use.
+Following discussion with the student and his/her parents individual decisions should be made as to whether to provide basic information on the student's condition to his/her peer group so that they are made aware of their classmate's needs.

-Managing pupils with asthma
+Managing students with asthma

-- Staff should be aware of those pupils under their supervision who have asthma.
-Games staff should ensure that all pupils with asthma have their salbutamol inhaler prior to commencement of a session. - Staff should ensure that they have some knowledge of what to do if a pupil has an asthma attack.
-(Staff to seek advice from Duty First Aider) - If a pupil feels unwell, the Duty First Aider should be contacted for advice.
-A pupil should always be accompanied to the Surgery if sent by a member of staff.
+- Staff should be aware of those students under their supervision who have asthma.
+Games staff should ensure that all students with asthma have their salbutamol inhaler prior to commencement of a session. - Staff should ensure that they have some knowledge of what to do if a student has an asthma attack.
+(Staff to seek advice from Duty First Aider) - If a student feels unwell, the Duty First Aider should be contacted for advice.
+A student should always be accompanied to the Surgery if sent by a member of staff.